wp-plugins/tagaroo/README.txt

 - Unify some of the old ones, for example now we will have 'M&A' for 'Acquisition' and 'Merger' or 'Judicial Event' for 'Indictment', 'Trial' and 'Arrest'.

 Old posts tagged with previous names will not be affected at all with this change.
 However, if you would like to use new naming for your old posts you just need to edit the post and save it with new names.

-= 1.4 =

-* Added functionality where you can select a paragraph or part of the post and click the 'Suggest Tags' to fetch fetch appropriate tags and photos for only selected text

-= 1.4.1 =

-* Fixed compatibility issues with newer versions of jQuery delivered with WordPress 3.0.

-= 1.4.2 =

-* Additional javascript fix.

 == Known Issues ==